2024 Dan Kolov & Nikola Petrov Tournament

-The 61st Dan Kolov & Nikola Petrov Tournament, is a wrestling event held in Sofia, Bulgaria between 7 and 10 March 2024.
+The 61st Dan Kolov & Nikola Petrov Tournament was a wrestling event held in Sofia, Bulgaria between 7 and 10 March 2024.
 Nearly 200 competitors from 23 countries will take part in the tournament - Iran, France, Italy, Jordan, Kazakhstan, South Korea, Kosovo, Latvia, North Macedonia, Malta, Philippines, Romania, Russia (AIN), Serbia, Tunisia, Ukraine, USA, Algeria, Austria, China, Ecuador, Egypt and Bulgaria.

 This international tournament included competition in both men's and women's freestyle wrestling and men's Greco-Roman wrestling.
 This tournament was held in honor of Dan Kolov who was the first European freestyle wrestling champion from Bulgaria and European and World Champion Nikola Petroff.

+Event videos

+The event will air freely on the Bulgarian Wrestling Federation YouTube channel.